 GRADE IN THE COURSE.

-by the overall class performance.
-However, any student who earns
+be determined by the overall class performance.
+However, any student

-90% of all possible points can expect to receive an A. Don't
+who earns 80% of all possible points can expect to receive an A of some

-depend on your instructors to figure your grade correctly.
-For a
+depend solely on your instructors to figure your grade correctly.

-HOW TO FIGURE YOUR FINAL GRADE (normally posted later
+HOW TO FIGURE YOUR FINAL GRADE (usually posted later in the

 Withdrawal policies are established by the University (see the